Got a Chromebook with a touchscreen and need an awesome stylus pen?

 That’s when I learned that Chromebooks can be used with any generic old stylus pen- they don’t have to be Chromebook-branded or marked as compatible with Chromebooks.
 Any old stylus pen intended for touch screens devices will work just fine.

 But then that means there are literally hundreds of pens on the market- from cheapo 99 cent pens from eBay international sellers to “executive” professional stylus pens that’ll run you up to $50 a pop.
+If you’re fancy like that, you have choices.
+Get something expensive or cheap.
+It’s up to you.

 Having a friend in a laptop repair shop really helps.
 I got to play around with over a dozen stylus pens on my Chromebook and test them all out.
 This list contains my top 5 best picks out of them all.